-The Company has evaluated events subsequent to October 31, 2017, to assess the need for potential recognition or disclosure in this Annual Report.
+The Company has evaluated events subsequent to October 31, 2018 through the date of this filing, to assess the need for potential recognition or disclosure in this Annual Report.
 Based upon this evaluation, except as disclosed in the notes to consolidated financial statements, it was determined that no other subsequent events occurred that require recognition or disclosure in the consolidated financial statements.